Quick/swift-fakes/Sources/Fakes/Fakes.docc/Guides/DependencyInjection.md

 }
 ```

-> Note: Annoyed at the setup and act repitition?
+> Note: Annoyed at the setup and act repetition?
 Check out
 [Quick](https://github.com/Quick/Quick/)!
 It provides a simple DSL enabling
 powerful test simplifications.